 Market participants are at high risk if they trade gold in response to any of these polarities.
-When it’s a different polarity controlling gold price action, suppose that trade affects the global financial markets and that gold recovers strongly.
+When it’s a different polarity controlling gold price action, suppose that trade affects the global financial markets and strongly recovers gold.

 Many brokers assume that fear moves the gold price.
 They enter the market because they believe that the emotional crowds will blindly make the price higher.
 Though, inflation could have triggered the drop in stocks and attracted a more technical mass to sell aggressively against the recovery in the gold price.

 Combinations of the above forces are always at stake in the London bullion market and pose long-term problems that follow bullish and bearish trends.
-For instance, the Federal Reserve (FOMC) incentive that started in 2008 initially had little impact on gold.
+For instance, the Federal Reserve (FOMC) incentive initially started in 2008 had little impact on gold.

 Market participants focused on the high levels of fear that resulted from the economic collapse in 2008.
 This easing led to deflation, preparing the gold market for a significant turnaround.